naveend069/naveend069/README.md

 ## 👨‍💻 About Me

-- 🎓 B.Tech Graduate (Chemical Engineering)
+- 🎓 B.E Graduate (Electronics And Communication)
 - 💼 Apprentice – Data Entry Operator at ONGC
 - 🌱 Currently learning Web Development and Machine Learning
 - 💡 Interested in software development and applied engineering solutions